LennardF1989/librsync/README.md

     $ ./configure.msc
     $ make all check

+### Note for Windows MSVS2013
 The PCbuild directory contains a project and pre-generated config files for use with the MSVC++ IDE.
 This should be enought to compile rdiff.exe without requiring cygwin.

+You can compile librsync.dll file for python ctypes.

+PS: if your python.exe is 64bit, you must compile a 64bit librsync.dll.

 ## Library Versions